 Depending on your destination, you’re likely going to need to book some form of transportation as well, whether it be flights or a limo to take you winery hopping.
 This should be booked around the same time as lodging, or as soon as you have a date and destination.
 If you’re going to be footing the bill for most of the upfront costs, make sure that you collect some of the money in advance.
 This works as a sort of “insurance” policy so that you don’t end up financially strapped if someone has to bail at the last minute.

 Now that you have the group confirmed and the big reservations out of the way, it’s time to walk attendees through the details and set a more concrete budget.
 One of the easiest ways to do this is by creating a shared spreadsheet that has a breakdown of all the major costs involved, as well as a section for some of the bachelorette party activities that you’re considering.
-Try including a few activities that vary in price for the group to choose from (or run it by the bride, if you think that she’s going to want to weigh in).
+Try including a few activities that vary in price for the group to choose from, including meals and excursions—and add some fun, free options as well, like bachelorette party games.

 No matter how you do it, it’s important to keep everyone in the loop as you make budget-related decisions.
 That Jeep wine tour might sound like a lot of fun, but if it’s going to be $500 per person, it’s better if every member of the group knows that before committing to anything.